What is product marketing?

 Product positioning and messaging

 This element is where you define what makes your product unique and why your audience should care about it.
 Positioning means carving a space for your product in the market.
 On the other hand, product messaging is about articulating the value of your product in a way that resonates with the audience.
-Whether it’s through storytelling, value propositions, or taglines, proper messaging ensures your audience clearly understands how your product solves their specific problems.
+Whether through storytelling, value propositions, or taglines, proper messaging ensures your audience understands how your product solves their problems.

 Go-to-market strategy

-Product marketing v marketing roles
+Product marketing vs other types of marketing

 When it comes to marketing, everything ties back to product marketing.
 This forms the core of how products are positioned, communicated, and delivered to the audience.
 However, the distinction between product marketing and other marketing roles lies in their objectives and focus areas.